lowie2727/app/README.md

     - Etc...
 See [links](https://kuleuven-diepenbeek.github.io/appdev-course/extra/links) for more inspiration on what's possible.

 ## TODO
-* API call should automatically save rocket launches instead of pressing a button (execute function when api responds)
 * Improving the app's appearance
 * Shake the mobile phone to show a popup
+* Users should be able to mark launches as favourites